 Varieties of Unleavened Bread

-Even though it consists of simple ingredients, unleavened bread comes in a wide variety of shapes, sizes, and tastes globally, making it nearly impossible for any cuisine to be without this kind of bread.
-Here is a list of 5 type of unleavened bread that are traditionally made without leavening agents beyond the ones you might already know, like matzo, tortillas, and lavash:
+Although it relies on simple ingredients, unleavened bread comes in a variety of shapes, sizes, and flavors globally, making it almost impossible for any kitchen to be without this type of bread.
+Here’s a list of 5 types of unleavened bread that are traditionally made without leavening agents other than the ones you may already know, such as matzo, tortillas, and lavash:

 Even though these breads are traditionally made without yeast, modern recipes may include yeast to enhance density and achieve a softer, more open crumb.
 Therefore, if you prefer to eat unleavened bread, be sure to check the recipe or product to see if it contains the leavening agent before eating it.